nashville-software-school/client-side-mastery/book-6-nashville-kennels/chapters/LIVE_DATA.md

 * List
 * Individual item

-Then refactor the **`ApplicationViews`** component to render each list component.
+Then refactor the **`Kennels`** component to render each list component.
 Remember to wrap each list component in its corresponding data provider component.

 To get started...